Sign In Register

 Healthcare Facilities170

-Clyman has an average annual temperature of 46°F (8°C).
+Clyman experiences four distinct seasons with an average annual temperature of 46°F (8°C).
 Winters average 19°F in January while summers reach 71°F in July.
-The area enjoys 261 sunny days per year.
+The area gets 261 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 929 feet.

 Temperature